RaulLvu/Test-Cases-Samples/README.md

 # Test Cases Samples

-Below are some Test Cases sample that I wrote working on previous projects.
+Below are some test cases sample that I wrote working on previous projects.

 ------------------

 **Description:**
-Check login with valid Ess user name and valid password.
+Check login with a valid Ess user name and  password.

 **Steps to reproduce:**
 1) Launch Browser.